Van Allen Newsletter

 - It is very important that your child be present during these test administration dates.

-- All students in 7th-11th will need to have their fully charged, school issued chromebook for all days of the testing.
+- All students in 3rd-11th will need to have their fully-charged, school-issued Chromebook for all days of the testing.
 The assessment cannot be taken on a personal device.

-- No other electronic devices will be allowed during the test administration time including cell phones, tablets, watches, etc.
+- No other electronic devices will be allowed during the test administration time including cell phones, tablets, laptops, etc.

 - Students should get plenty of rest during the week of the assessment and eat a good breakfast each morning.